 In order to calculate Colgate's emissions associated with the purchase and use of electricity, we have to determine how our electricity is produced and calculate the rate of greenhouse gas emissions associated with each source.
 Colgate purchases electricity from the Village of Hamilton which operates as a municipal electric, water, and sewer utility.
 The vast majority (84 percent) of the Village's electricity is purchased directly from large-scale hydroelectric power mainly from Niagara Falls.
 The remaining electricity (16 percent) is purchased from the New York State grid and comes from a mix of sources including nuclear, wind, coal, and other fossil fuels.
 Colgate's emissions factor of 0.0000596931 MTeCO2/ kWh is significantly lower than the Upstate New York average of 0.000373082 MTeCO2 per kWh.
 This lower factor is based on the large amount of hydroelectric, nuclear, and wind power that makes up the Village's electricity mix.
-The result of this low emissions factor is that Colgate's overall emissions associated with electricity use is also relatively low making up around 10 percent of the university's total emissions (Table 10).
+The result of this low emissions factor is that Colgate's electricity emissions are comparatively low to many other institutions making up around 15 percent of the university's total emissions (Table 10).

-Data Requested: The total purchased electricity in FY 2013, in kWh.
+Data Requested: The total purchased electricity in FY 2014, in kWh.